Toys for little boys. Get ideas for toys for your son that he will absolutely love. These will make great gifts and be fun for years to come.

-This is a review for toys that are stereotypically for boys.
+This post reviews 11 different toys that are traditionally for boys.
 I know, girls can play with them, too.
 Kaitlyn does.
-But when you think boy toys, this is what you think of.
+But when you think boy toys, this is what you often think of.

 Age Range: I am unsure.
 We gave it to Brayden when he was 1.5 or 2.